BilledTrain380/sporttag-psa/docs/_i18n/en/user-guide/ranking.md

 * Total Ranking - Across all the disciplines
 * Discipline Ranking - One single discipline
-* Discipline Group Ranking - Three disciplines
+* Discipline Group Ranking - Three specific disciplines together

 Simply check what ranking you want and it will be included in the export.